Love God with Your Heart, Mind, and Soul Game

 Use this interactive game to help children recognize the different ways that they can love God and their neighbor and fulfill Christ's greatest commandments.

 "He answering, said: Thou shalt love the Lord thy God with thy whole heart and with thy whole soul and with all thy strength and with all thy mind: and thy neighbor as thyself." ~Luke 10:27

 In this game, students will be asked to recognize examples of love for God and their neighbor.
 Children must decide if love is being shown in the example given by their teacher.
 If so, is the example loving from the heart, mind, or soul?
 The child or group should raise the matching card to indicate their choice.
 If love is not shown, the player should raise no card.

 Performing an activity that requires action based on feelings or obedience is loving God with one's heart.

-Performing an activity that is directed toward God or practicing the faith is loving God with one’s soul.
+Performing an activity directed toward God or practicing the faith is loving God with one's soul.

-At the discretion of the teacher, different answers than those provided may be accepted with justification from the player or team.
+At the teacher's discretion, different answers than those provided may be accepted with justification from the player or team.

 Theme: Loving God and our neighbor, showing love with one's heart, mind, or soul